-Dogs suffering with separation anxiety are scared and just want their owners to come home.
+Dogs suffering from separation anxiety are scared and just want their owners to come home.

 Why Do Dogs Get Separation Anxiety?

-There’s no single reason why dogs develop separation anxiety.
+There’s no single reason why dogs develop separation anxiety any more than dogs that suffer with Noise Anxiety or Travel Anxiety.
 Different dog breeds can be more susceptible than others.
 Some dogs are fine for most of their lives and only become anxious in later life.
 Others can suffer sudden separation anxiety caused by trauma.

 Here are some common causes of separation anxiety in dogs.

 - A new family member